Algorithmically Establishing Trust in Evaluators: Discussion

 \subsection{Experiments}

-The results adjusted to the theory's predictions.
-In particular, in both the known/unknown comparison and the lying ablation study, the LLM and DT evaluators consistently had low success rates for the OOP case, thus indicating that the No-Data Algorithm is robust to evaluator strategies attempting deception.
-Three things we noted throughout our experimentation were the high number of flips in the DT OOP case; the (relatively) high success rate when the evaluator lied about knowing $\sigma$; and the low success rate of the evaluator with approximate knowledge of $f$.
+In both experiments both the LLM and DT evaluators consistently had accuracies close to the known cases in IP/OOP, but distinct success rates in IP and OOP.
+This indicates that the No-Data Algorithm is robust to evaluator strategies attempting deception.

-The first illustrates our interpretation of \thmref{ndacorrectness}: since the model's accuracy is near-random in the OOP dataset--as indicated by the known case--the verifier will almost always catch a lie.
-Since the flip probability is set to $\phi = 0.5$, half the labels got flipped and no information was gained \textit{from the labelling}.
-However, we learnt that the evaluator cannot be trusted--the main point of the No-Data Algorithm.
+The large number of flips in the $\phi = 0.5$ DT OOP case (\secref{dt}) and $\phi = 0.3$ LLM OOP (\secref{lowres}) support our interpretation of \thmref{ndacorrectness}.
+Since the model's accuracy is near-random in the OOP dataset, the verifier will almost always catch a lie.
+Hence, most labels were flipped and no information was gained \textit{from the labelling}.
+It is worth noting that \textbf{the success rate remained steady regardless of the value of $\phi$}, even when the flips and accuracies didn't.
+Thus, success rate is the main metric to measure: $\phi$ may be tuneable \textit{post-hoc} to attain better performance.

-In the case of the evaluator lying about $\sigma$, the explanation is simple.
-This success rate depends on the cardinality of $\bar{C}$: when it is equal to $\C$, the model will always pass Challenge 1 (and fail Challenge 2).
-However, when $\size{\bar{C}} > \size{C}$, there will be criteria that the evaluator cannot possibly solve without knowing how $C(x)$ is constructed based on its internal structure, and hence it will fail them with some probability.
-In our experiments, the internal structure depends on both clauses in $c_2$.
+In our synthetic data scenario (\secref{dt}), we noted that LLMs struggled with generating data for that problem, and picking it from a set was more effective.
+However, this was not the case in the natural-language scenario (\secref{lowres}).
+We argue that this is because LLMs are primarily trained with natural language, and identification (classification) and generation are two distinct problems \citep{Kleinberg}; and certain automata-based problems like ours are harder for LLMs \citep{iclnoticl}.
+From the perspective of our work, however, \textit{how} an evaluator generates a datapoint makes no difference, so long as it can prove that it knows what it is doing.

-Finally, the (relatively) low success rate of the evaluator with approximate knowledge of $f$ illustrates one critical characteristic of the No-Data Algorithm: the success rate is a very sensitive metric, highly dependent on both the evaluator's labelling and generation reliabilities.
+Finally, remark that the evaluation of LLMs with LLMs, as in \secref{lowres}, depends strongly on the LLMs themselves.
+This is not a circular argument: the verifier (i.e., the prompt) was tuned on the IP case, and asked to evaluate an unknown LLM (r. evaluation prompt) in the OOP case, as done in \secref{lowres} and \appref{linguisticcompetency}, \textit{even when it had near-random performance in this task}.
+This is because the evaluator and verifier are solving different tasks, and hence why the accuracies adjusted to the known cases.
+We provide experiments in \appref{fullresults}--and specifically, \appref{linguisticcompetency}--to confirm this with different LLMs.
+However, from the perspective of future research directions, it raises the question on \textit{what} are the (literature's) results measuring.
+We come back to this point in the next section.